Edmonton is known as the City of Champions, but with so many things to do and see, it can be tricky to narrow down an itinerary.

 View this post on Instagram

-One of the city’s best-known neighbourhoods, Old Strathcona, used to be its own city before Strathcona and Edmonton amalgamated in 1912.
-This historic area is home to some of Edmonton’s best shops, restaurants, and bars.
+One of the city’s best-known neighbourhoods, Old Strathcona, was once its own city before Strathcona and Edmonton amalgamated in 1912.
+This historic area is home to some of Edmonton’s best shops, restaurants, festivals and theatres.

 View this post on Instagram